occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 By "non-durable" we mean implementations that doesn't store the subscription position in a durable storage automatically.
 It might be that the datastore does this automatically _or_ that [subscription position storage](#reactive-subscription-position-storage) is not required for your use case.
 If the datastore _doesn't_ support storing the subscription position automatically, a subscription will typically implement the
-`org.occurrent.subscription.api.reactor.PositionAwareReactorSubscription` interface (since these types of subscriptions doesn't need to be aware of the position).
+`org.occurrent.subscription.api.reactor.PositionAwareSubscriptionModel` interface (since these types of subscriptions doesn't need to be aware of the position).
-However you can do this anyway you like.
+However, you can do this anyway you like.

 Typically, if you want the stream to continue where it left off on application restart you want to store away the subscription position.
-You can do this anyway you like, but for most cases you probably want to look into implementations of `org.occurrent.subscription.api.reactor.ReactorSubscriptionPositionStorage`.
+You can do this anyway you like, but for most cases you probably want to look into implementations of `org.occurrent.subscription.api.reactor.SubscriptionPositionStorage`.
 These subscriptions can be combined with a [subscription position storage](#reactive-subscription-position-storage) implementation to store the position in a durable datastore.